junqing-zhang/junqing-zhang.github.io/_posts/2023-09-30-blog-post-latex.md

 ## Choose vector figure over bitmap
 It is strongly recommended to use vector figures for academic publication because of their good resolution.
 [Here](https://etc.usf.edu/techease/win/images/what-is-the-difference-between-bitmap-and-vector-images/){:target="_blank"} is a brief but good explanation about the difference between the bitmap and vector figures.
 Generate pdf or eps because they are vector figures.

+It is fine to use png, jpg for photos.

 ## Use PPT to Prepare Block Diagram
 PowerPoint can produce quite good look diagrams.
 There are lots of icons.
 Save the slides to pdf file.